Home > Backup and Recovery Blog > Microsoft 365 Backup Solutions and Tools in 2023

 • Reporting features could use some work.

-Backupify is a rather decent M365 backup solution that has a bit more features to offer than the bare bones of the feature sets on the market.
+Backupify is a somewhat decent M365 backup solution that has a bit more features to offer than the bare bones of the feature sets on the market.
 It has automation features, works with multiple M365 apps, has several backup and restore options, and is generally a useful solution.
-Some of its features may need some work to implement though, which is why it is only recommended to smaller companies that do their research on the subject beforehand.
+Some of its features may need some work to implement, though, which is why it is only recommended to smaller companies that research the subject beforehand.

 bacula enterprise landing page

-Bacula Enterprise offers vast backup and recovery-related capabilities for a large number of Microsoft 365 services, such as OneDrive, Calendars, Contacts, SharePoint Online, Emails, Mailbox settings, OneNote, and Teams.
-Bacula’s complete feature list is long and extensive, covering practically all of the possible use cases with Microsoft 365.
-However, its main qualities of special note are its typically lower cost, high stability, extra flexibility, and remarkably high security architecture and features.
+Bacula Enterprise offers vast backup and recovery-related capabilities for many Microsoft 365 services, such as OneDrive, Calendars, Contacts, SharePoint Online, Emails, Mailbox settings, OneNote, and Teams.
+Bacula’s complete feature list is long and extensive, covering practically all possible use cases with Microsoft 365.
+However, its main qualities of particular note are its typically lower cost, high stability, extra flexibility, and remarkably high security architecture and features.
 Some of the features included in this robust package are:

 • Mailbox backup and restore